-- If you haven't already done so, use FileMaker Server Admin Console to enable Custom Web Publishing.
-See FileMaker Server Help and FileMaker Server Installation and Configuration Guide. - In FileMaker Pro, open each FileMaker database that you want to publish and make sure the database has the appropriate extended privilege(s) enabled for Custom Web Publishing.
+- If you haven't already done so, use the CLI to enable Custom Web Publishing.
+See FileMaker Server Help. - In FileMaker Pro Advanced, open each FileMaker database that you want to publish and make sure the database has the appropriate extended privileges enabled for Custom Web Publishing.
 See "Enabling Custom Web Publishing in a database" on page 13. - To learn how to access data in FileMaker databases using XML, see "Accessing XML data via the Web Publishing Engine" on page 28.